Dangerously cold temperatures envelop Northeast

 “That’s quite a change,” the National Weather Service’s Baron said.

-Michael Hill in New York and Kathy McCormack in Concord, New Hampshire contributed to this story.
+Michael Hill in Albany, New York and Kathy McCormack in Concord, New Hampshire contributed to this story.